SEU-WSY/Image-Retargeting-A-Dataset/README.md

 ### Step 1:Bounding.
 We first extract the foreground instances.
 A minimum bounding square is then placed around each salient mask to facilitate locating each instance’s center.<br>
 ### Step 2:Translating and trimming.
-We design a Translate module(shown in Figure right) to maintain the completeness of salient instance masks.<br>
+We design a Translate module to maintain the completeness of salient instance masks.<br>
 ### Step 3:Final Adjustment and Expansion.
 During transformations, if any salient objects become cropped or partially obscured, we apply corrective measures to maintain their visibility.<br>
 ## Instance Number